Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/parallax/introduction.md

 You can also limit the direction of the parallax scrolling effect to only allow for vertical or horizontal movement.
 In order to do this, you have to click the chain icon of the **parallax depth** property and then set the **X** or **Y** axis to 0 respectively.

-We'll limit movement of the background layer of the wallpaper we just created to the horizontal axis by setting the **Y** property to zero like this:
+We will limit movement of the background layer of the wallpaper we just created to the horizontal axis by setting the **Y** property to 0, as shown in the following video:

 <video width="100%" controls loop autoplay>
   <source src="/videos/parallax_depth_limit_movement.mp4" type="video/mp4">
   Your browser does not support the video tag.
 </video>

-Now the background will only move horizontally, along the **X** axis.
+Now the background will only move horizontally, along the **X** axis, while any upwards and downwards movement of the mouse is ignored.